U1traVeno/pgworkflow/README.md

 - Every attempt is observable and auditable

 External systems may succeed or fail independently.
-pgworkflow ensures your database never lies about it.
+pgoutbox ensures your database never lies about it.

 ---